Can I get disability benefits if I never worked?

 What is the difference between SSDI and SSI benefits?

 Both SSI and SSDI have the same criteria to determine whether a claimant is disabled.
 To qualify for either program as a disabled applicant you will have to prove you cannot work, you are not working currently or you are working but not performing what the SSA considers "substantial gainful activity."
 You will also have to prove your condition will last at least 12 continuous months.

 The biggest different between SSDI and SSI is the payment amount.
 SSDI is based on a complicated formula constructed by the SSA using your Average Indexed Monthly Earnings (AIME) and Primary Insurance Amount (PIA).
 The average amount paid for SSDI is $1,132 per month, but you can receive up to $2,533.
 If you have questions about your SSDI payout you can contact the SSA.

 SSI payouts, however, are based on the Federal Benefit Rate and are currently $721 per month for an individual and $1,082 per month for a couple.
 There are some states which add a supplemental payment, making SSI benefits higher in those states.
 There are also factors which can reduce your SSI payment each month.
 For instance, if you work or if you live with someone providing you with food and shelter the SSA can reduce your payments each month.

 Finally, SSDI provides Medicare to qualifying claimants, and SSI provides Medicaid benefits.

 So what's the bottom line?
 If you have not worked, you have very limited income and resources, and you are currently 100% disabled, you may qualify for Supplemental Security Income.
 If you are disabled and your income and resources are NOT limited and you have not worked, you will not qualify for any federal disability benefits.

 Previous QuestionCan Fibromyalgia get approved for SSDI?

-Next QuestionCan I get SSDI for brain cancer?
+Next QuestionCan I get SSDI for arthritis?